 Treat Hurtful Behavior as Learning Opportunities

 Instead of seeing a child’s hurtful behavior as a willful desire to cause disorder or pain, see it as a child’s coping mechanism—they have not yet learned a helpful coping mechanism for dealing with a confusing or distressing situation, and therefore it is up to you to teach them how to effectively handle the situation.
 Give them an opportunity to distance themselves from a hurtful situation and teach them calming techniques to help them diffuse any negativity they feel: some great techniques are deep breaths, counting slowly to 10 or closing their eyes and visualizing themselves in a calm environment.
 Once they feel sufficiently calmed, ask your child to explain what happened and how they feel.
 Acknowledge their feelings and repeat them back to them.
 Ask them to explain why the behavior was hurtful—if they struggle with this, work with them to come to the correct conclusion.
 Then, collaborate with them to create an appropriate solution to the problem.

 As children learn, they will be able to determine appropriate solutions for hurtful behaviors on their own.
 They will also feel more empowered to avoid hurtful behavior by using the new coping mechanisms you have taught them.

 Choose a Learning Center That Reinforces Conscious Discipline Philosophies

 Conscious Discipline is an effective teaching tool that allows children to become autonomous, capable of behavior management and conflict resolution.
 By choosing an educational center that reinforces these philosophies and techniques, you provide your child with a stable and consistent foundation of expectations.
-At Celebree Learning Centers, Conscious Discipline is at the forefront of our educator’s minds and is the only disciplinary technique our educators use.
-To learn more about the policies and philosophies of Celebree Learning Center, contact us today!
+At Celebree School, Conscious Discipline is at the forefront of our educator’s minds and is the only disciplinary technique our educators use.
+To learn more about the policies and philosophies of Celebree School, contact us today!